Chumbinho1/docker-node-postgres-app/README.md

     - The Node.js app will be running at `http://localhost:3000`
     - PostgreSQL will be accessible on port `5432`

+---

+## Running in Production

+1. Build and start the production containers:
+    ```bash
+    docker compose -f docker/production/docker-compose.production.yml --env-file .env.production up --build -d
+    ```

+2. Run database migrations:
+    ```bash
+    docker exec -it app npm run migrate
+    ```

+3. Access the application:
+   - The Node.js app will be running at `http://localhost:3000`
+   - PostgreSQL will be accessible on port `5432`

 ## Purpose

-This project was built to practice:
+This project was created to practice and demonstrate:

-- Setting up multi-container Docker environments.
+- Building multi-container Docker environments
-- Managing containerized applications with Docker Compose.
+- Managing applications with Docker Compose
-- Integrating Node.js with PostgreSQL in a Dockerized setup.
+- Integrating a Node.js backend with a PostgreSQL database in a containerized setup
+- Using environment variables and production-ready Docker configurations